-DWWA judge profile: Jim Budd - Decanter
+DWWA Regional Chair for Loire: Jim Budd - Decanter

-Jim Budd is Regional Chair for Loire at the Decanter World Wine Awards (DWWA)
+Jim Budd is Regional Chair for the Loire at the Decanter World Wine Awards (DWWA) 2019.

 Jim Budd

-Jim Budd moved from education to wine in 1988, and has contributed to Decanter since 1989.
-He was the editor of Circle Update, the newsletter of the Circle of Wine Writers, from 1991-2015, writes the award-winning blog Jim’s Loire, and is one of the five members of Les 5 du Vin blog.
+Jim Budd moved from education to wine in 1988, and has written for Decanter since 1989.
+He is the former editor (1991-2015) of Circle Update, the newsletter of the Circle of Wine Writers, writes the award-winning Jim’s Loire and is one of the five members of the Les 5 du Vin blog.

 Budd was first a DWWA judge in 2004.